megakite/kTools-AE-Scripts/README.md

 # kTools_AE
-Some scripts for After Effects.
+Some JS scripts for After Effects.